viperproject/silicon/src/main/scala/dependencyAnalysis/README.md

 Dependency Analysis is enabled thorough the following configuration options:
 `--enableDependencyAnalysis --disableInfeasibilityChecks --proverArgs "proof=true unsat-core=true"`

-Additionally, to retrieve the results and query the dependency graph, use:
+Commands to be executed on the final dependency graph can be input via the `--dependencyAnalysisMode` config flag.
+Available commands are `interactive` and any command supported by the CLI tool.
+For example,
-- `--startDependencyAnalysisTool`
+- `--dependencyAnalysisMode=interactive`
   - Automatically starts the command-line tool once verification terminates.
-- `--dependencyAnalysisExportPath [PATH TO EXPORT FOLDER]`
+- `--dependencyAnalysisMode=export>[folder]`
-  - e.g., `--dependencyAnalysisExportPath "graphExports"`
+  - e.g., `--dependencyAnalysisMode=export>graphExports`
   - Exports the graph to a folder named after the verified program under the given path (e.g. `graphExports/src_test_resources_andrea_quickTest` for input program `src/test/resources/andrea/quickTest.vpr`)
+- Several modes can be combined by `;`
+  - e.g. `--dependencyAnalysisMode=export>graphExports/viperTest;progress;interactive`

 For debugging dependency analysis results, the option `--enableDependencyAnalysisDebugging` can be used which disables the merging of nodes.
 As a result, the graph used for query computation and the exported graph contain all low-level details.